Negin-Yazdani-Motlagh/MyRepo-Archive/README.md

 - Ensures readability by formatting labels as "Month Year" (e.g., "Apr 2012") and rotating them 90° to avoid overlap.
 - Connects data points with a smooth line (linestyle='-') to highlight trends.
 - Includes markers (o) at each data point for visibility.

+### `soft_skills_network_analysis.py`
+**Purpose**: This script is designed to analyze job postings for sentences containing the term "network" and identify contexts where it relates to soft skills.
+The goal is to extract and study interpersonal or organizational skills tied to networking from job descriptions.
+**Key Functionality**:
+- Parses a nested JSON file of job postings to extract textual descriptions.
+- Identifies sentences containing the word "network" using regex and filters them for further analysis.
+- Outputs the filtered sentences into a JSON file for easier analysis and sharing.